Boxadactle/MCShare/README.md

 4. **Select a Path:** On the Export Options screen, you can specify the destination path for the exported world.
 Choose a folder location on your computer where you want to save the exported world file.

 5. **Export Your World:** Once you've configured the export settings and selected a path, click the "Export" button on the Export Options screen.
-The WorldExportImport Mod will package your world into a convenient zip file and save it to the specified location.
+MCShare will package your world into a convenient file and save it to the specified location.

 That's it!
 Your Minecraft world is now exported and ready for sharing, backup, or any other use you have in mind!